 This organisation is committed to access and equity principles and processes in the delivery of its services and working environment in accordance with relevant Acts and Regulations pertaining to Human Rights, Equal Opportunity and Anti-Discrimination.

-In the event of a situation that is considered by students to be in violation of this organisation’s Access & Equity Policy, students are required to report the situation to the Training Manager.
+In the event of a situation that is considered by students to be in violation of this organisation’s Access & Equity Policy, students are required to report the situation to the State Manager.